-This appendix is about the integration constant of the space-time structure calculation for the energy distribution of two particles in an empty universe.
+This appendix deals with the integration constant in the space-time structure calculation for the energy distribution of two particles in an empty universe.

-This constant is possibly given by the following information.
-There are singularities along the straight line containing the particles's locations, but only on those points which are not between the particles's locations.
-They are described by the boost associated with the speed of light in the direction moving away from the particles.
+This constant can potentially be determined from the following information.
+Singularities occur along the straight line containing the particles' locations, but only at those points that are not between the particles' locations.
+These are described by the boost associated with the speed of light in the direction moving away from the particles.

-The rigorous way to proceed is to calculate space-time structure using symmetry consideration and equation (5).
-Then, the asymptotic values of the deformation should allow to calculate the integration constant.
+The rigorous approach is to calculate the space-time structure using symmetry considerations and equation (5).
+Then, the asymptotic values of the deformation should allow the calculation of the integration constant.

-Let's remind that this procedure is already done for the energy distribution with one particle in an empty universe.
-Symmetry consideration produces the Schwarzschild metric.
-Equation (5) gives the information that the metric is of the shape $g{00}(x) = 1 - M/r$ . $g{00}(x)$ is the time-time component of the metric in the x space-time event, r is the spatial distance from x to the particle which is located at the center of symmetry, and M is the unknown integration contant.
-Then the asymptotic value of the local space-time deformation given by paragraph 3.6 allows to calculate $M = \infty$ .
+Let's recall that this procedure has already been done for the energy distribution with one particle in an empty universe.
+Symmetry considerations produce the Schwarzschild metric.
+Equation (5) provides the information that the metric takes the form $g{00}(x)=1-M/r$.
+Here, $g{00}(x)$ is the time-time component of the metric at the x space-time event, r is the spatial distance from x to the particle located at the center of symmetry, and M is the unknown integration constant.
+Then, the asymptotic value of the local space-time deformation, as given by paragraph 3.6, allows the calculation of $M=\infty$.